You are here

 Entries will be judged based on clarity of writing, visionary content, and the author’s ability to engage the reader.
 A winner will be declared, and honourable mentions may be noted.
 The panel of judges will consist of:

-• A faculty member from the UBC Landscape Architecture Program
+• BCSLA SALA Representative / UBC Landscape Architecture Program

-• The Director who serves as the Public & Professional Relations Committee Chair
+• President-elect / Public and Professional Relations Committee Chair

 Evaluation Criteria

 Entries will be evaluated based on clarity of writing, visionary content, and the author’s ability to engage the reader.
-One winning essay will be chosen and an honourable mention may be noted.
-The winning essay will be announced in May of 2024.
+One winning essay will be chosen, and an honourable mention may be noted.
+The winning essay will be announced in April 2025, and the award/prize will be given at the BCSLA Annual Conference.

 Prize

-The winner will receive a $1,000 cash prize paid by the BCSLA.
+The winner will receive a $2,000 cash prize receivable via cheque or e-transfer, by the BCSLA.

-Congratulations to Isabella Gigone, who the jury selected as the winner of the 2023 BCSLA Philip Tattersfield Essay Competition for the essay, The Collaborative Approach: Pro-Active Efforts in Overcoming Land-Use Conflict to Repair the Squamish Spit and Estuary.
-The BCSLA has awarded the cash prize of $1,000 to the author of the winning composition.
-The strong field of submissions this year made selecting the winner a challenge.
-Kaitlin Manuelpillai received an honourable mention for the essay, Re-conceptualization & Repair: Camosun bog and the manipulation of natural systems.
+Congratulations to Hannah Whitlaw, UBC SALA!
+The jury selected Hannah as the winner of the 2024 BCSLA Philip Tattersfield Essay Competition for their paper entitled, “Histories of Change: Unearthing Sixty Years of Transformation at Burns Bog.”
+In recognition of Hannah’s hard work, the BCSLA has awarded the cash prize of $1,000 to the author of the winning composition.
+There was a strong field of submissions this year which made the selection of the winner a challenge.
+The jury pronounced that Sophia Ngai should receive an honourable mention for their essay entitled, “Beyond the Bird Sanctuary: The Evolution of Maplewood Flats and Adaptive Ecological Practices.”

 > Philip Tattersfield Essay Competition Scholarship Winners